 VES staff will develop classroom expectations, which may be co-written by students and teachers.
-These expectations will explain how all members of the classroom will behave to ensure comfort, safety and success by all and are publicly displayed in each classroom.
+These expectations will explain how all members of the classroom will behave to ensure comfort, safety, and success by all and are publicly displayed in each classroom.
 Staff teaches and models expected schoolwide and classroom behavior during the first weeks of school.
 These expectations are revisited with individuals and large groups as needed throughout the year.
-VES staff support the use of Restorative Practices.
+VES staff support the use of restorative practices.

-Disciplinary action or consequences for behavior offenses may include, but are not limited to:
+If restorative practices are exhausted, disciplinary action or consequences for behavior offenses may include, but are not limited to:

 - 1. Student conference

 - 2. Loss of privileges

-- 3 Parental contact
+- 3. Parental contact

 - 4. Parent conference

 - 5. In-school suspension

 - 6. Restitution

 - 7. Referral to in-school support services

 - 8. Detention/community service

 - 9. Removal from class

 - 10. Suspension from extracurricular activities

 - 11. Physical restraint

 - 12. Suspension from school

 - 13. Referral to community service or outside agency services

 - 14. Expulsion or exclusion from school

 - 15. Referral to police or other law enforcement agencies

 The Director (or the Director's designee) will determine the appropriate disciplinary action.
 When making such a determination, the Director will consider the level of disruption to the learning environment and/or the safety concerns for individuals and groups that occurred because of the offense.
-School administration and teachers may use reasonable force or restraint or correct a student.
+CPI trained staff have the resources to safely restrain any student that may be a harm to themself or others.
+Restraints are always used as a last resort, and appropriate documentation is filed.